reekoheek/viper/README.md

 Q: Can Viper attach a video?
 A: Of course, you CAN NOT.
 You wanna build a YouTube or what?

-Q: I don't want use MongoDB, I want to use MySQL.
+Q: I don't want use MongoDB, I want to use MySQL or SQL-Lite.
 A: You can change them in config.
 It's a NORM feautre.
 But keep in mind, I HAVEN'T test it yet, so you have to create your own schema before you use that database.
+You must change the Norm config in `./config/chunks/norm.php`

 Q: I want to change my avatar.
 A: Delete the avatar.jpeg in './www/img/avatar.jpeg' and put your own there.
 The prefer dimension is: 80x80.